iainelder/botocove-dev-notes/dev-notes/query-opt-in-regions.md

 Read a Knowledge Center article to get the answer: [Why did I receive the IAM error "AWS was not able to validate the provided access credentials" in some AWS Regions?](https://repost.aws/knowledge-center/iam-validate-access-credentials).
 It shows how to set the endpoint URL of the STS client to work with opt-in regions.

+This works as the CLI does.
+It gives `eu-central-2`.

+This is how Botocove needs to work too.

 ```python
 import boto3